North Star Books - my guiding lights for work and life.

 I hand make candles and soaps from natural, healing ingredients because there’s something quietly defiant about choosing softness and a world that sells us the opposite.

 The ritual of lighting a natural candle or using a bar of handmade soap can remind us that healing doesn’t always look like ‘doing more’.
-It often starts with doing less, but doing it with great care.
+It often starts with doing less, and doing it with great care.

 I could put some corny line here about listening to the North Star books while you light a candle or take a moment to wash your face with an all natural handmade soap - but honestly - those ‘Instagram Perfect’ #selfcare moments don’t come around very often, and are often not true self care if they are forced.